 With a remarkably unbeaten record the somewhat comedy-choice (with teeth) Galatians stumble towards the finish line of this 5-battle campaign on the borders of England's Jurassic Coast.
-So far they have roamed far and wide across Europe and North Africa, but for their final hurdle they face their historical nemesis, the Seleucids in a battle of dominance for the freedom of Galatia or the subjugation to the regional powerhouse that is Selucaria.
+So far they have roamed far and wide across Europe and North Africa, but for their final hurdle they face the fellow-Successors to their actualr historical nemesis, the Graeco-Bactrians in a battle of dominance for the freedom of Galatia or the subjugation to the regional powerhouse that is Bactria.

-The lists for the Galatians and Seleucid from this game, as well as all the other lists from the games at Bournemouth can be seen here in the L'Art de la Guerre Wiki.
+The lists for the Galatians and Graeco-Bactrians from this game, as well as all the other lists from the games at Bournemouth can be seen here in the L'Art de la Guerre Wiki.

 The terrain generatuion mechanics yet again churned out something reasonable, with the sort of open plain which classical generals typically sought out for their battles edged by fields and plantations on each flank.

 The Galatian army, courtesy of the Paonian pirates, spread some way wider than the Bactrians facing them